Screenly/Screenly-Cast-for-WordPress/README.md

     * `https://www.mydomain.com/?somevar=1&anothervar=2&srly` &mdash; in case you're
       using more than one parameter

-    > [!NOTE]
-    > There is no need to apply any value to the parameter.
+    **NOTE:** There is no need to apply any value to the parameter.
 It just needs to exist in the query.

 1. [Login to Screenly](https://login.screenlyapp.com) and navigate to **Content** on the sidebar.